The Different Types of Mortgages Explained

 What is a Tracker Mortgage? | MoneymanTV

-When you take out a repayment mortgage this means that each month you are paying a combination of both interest and capital.
+When you take out a repayment mortgage, you will be paying both a combination of capital and interest per month.

-This situation then changes in the last ten years of your mortgage, where your payments are paying off more capital than interest and the balance will be reducing at a much quicker rate than it was at first.
+In the last 10 years or so of your mortgage term, this would work the other way around, with you paying more capital than interest and the balance reducing at a much quicker rate.

 What is Repayment Mortgage? | MoneymanTV

-Nowadays, finding a lender who is willing to offer this will be hard to come by, though there are certain circumstances where this can be an option.
-These include downsizing your home when you are older or have other investments what you will use in order to pay back the capital.
+These days, coming across a mortgage lender who will offer this is hard to come by, though there will be various circumstances where it can still be appropriate, such as if you are downsizing or have other investments you can use to pay back the capital owed.

 What is an Interest-Only Mortgage? | MoneymanTV

-With an offset mortgage, the lender will set you up a savings account to go alongside your existing mortgage account.
+With an offset mortgage, the mortgage lender will set you up a savings account to will be designed to run alongside your existing mortgage account.

-How this works is that let’s say you have a mortgage balance of £100,000 and £20,000 is deposited into your savings account, then you will only pay interest on the difference, which in this case would be £80,000.
+The way in which this works is that, let’s say you have a mortgage balance of £100,000 and £20,000 is deposited into your savings account.
+You would only be left to pay interest on the difference, which in this case would be £80,000.

-This can be a very efficient way of managing your money, especially if you are a taxpayer that pays much higher rates than others.
+Offset mortgages can be a very efficient way of managing your money, especially if you are a taxpayer that is paying much more tax than the average home buyer.

 What is an Offset Mortgage? | MoneymanTV